Notifications

 (@geraldine)

-I think that looks great and you say that's a FIRST attempt!?! <img src="' http://spacesimcentral.com/forum/public/style_emoticons//icon_eek.gi f"' class='bbc_emoticon' alt='' /> Gernot (Potsmoke66) is the man you need to speak to.
+I think that looks great and you say that's a FIRST attempt!?! <img src="' http://spacesimcentral.com/forum/public/style_emoticons//icon_eek.gi f"' class='bbc_emoticon' alt=':shock:' /> Gernot (Potsmoke66) is the man you need to speak to.
 Check out his threads as they are packed with lots of handy hints for using Blender.
 But yes damn fine work there!
 Well done! <img src="' http://spacesimcentral.com/forum/public/style_emoticons//icon_e_smile.gi f"' class='bbc_emoticon' alt=':)' />

 It looks like a Corvette Gunship <img src="' http://spacesimcentral.com/forum/public/style_emoticons//icon_cool.gi f"' class='bbc_emoticon' alt='8-)' />